 Garfield Garden at Community Foundation of Grant County, Marion

-Find Garfield posing in a paw print-shaped Garden.
-Pose cross-armed with the sarcastic cat.
+Discover Garfield posing in a paw print-shaped Garden.
+Take a selfie, posing cross-armed with the sarcastic cat.
 Pop in and staff will unlock the gates for you.

 Marion Public Library, Marion

 Garfield loves learning and reading.
-After all, he is a comic book star.
+He is a comic book star, afterall.
 Each book on Garfield’s stack tell the history of Grant County.
 While visiting the Library, be sure to check out the “History Made Here” exhibit.

 Near Alumni Park, Swayzee

-Hit basketball court with Garfield.
-He dons a crown and uniform of Swayzee’s former high school basketball team, the Speedkings.
+Play “hoops” with Garfield, because in Indiana, basketball is king.
+Here, he dons a crown and uniform of Swayzee’s former high school basketball team, the Speedkings.
 The first court built for high school basketball was located at the Speedking’s high school in the 1960s.
 The Speedkings also won longest high school game in history with nine overtimes.

 Sweetser Switch Trail and Depot, Marion

 Garfield is dressed to impress in a light blue bow tie and hat.
 He’s carrying his suitcase ready to board the boxcar.
 The former Sweetser railway is now a trail that’s connected to the Cardinal Greenway.
-In addition to Garfield and the boxcar, the trail has lots of fun statues to see.
+In addition to Garfield and the boxcar, the trail features interesting statues.

 Marion General Hospital, Marion

-Garfield is on duty and ready to help with his stethoscope, gauze and first aid kit.
-He, like the doctors and nurses at the local hospital, are prepared to spring into action in any medical situation.
+Garfield looks ready to help with his stethoscope, gauze and first aid kit.
+These heroic doctors and nurses are prepared to spring into action in any medical situation.
+Garfield is here for cute support.

 Fit for Life Garfield